QGIS Python Version Compatibility Guide

 QGIS Release RangeBundled PythonCompatibility Notes

 Rule of thumb: Never assume a Python wheel built for your OS system Python will work inside QGIS.
-Verify the ABI tag (cp39, cp310, cp312) matches the QGIS runtime before installing.
+Verify the ABI tag (cp39, cp310, cp312) matches the QGIS runtime before installing any C-extension package.

 Why Version Locking Matters